jaydenseric/webpack-watch-server/readme.md

 ## Usage

-Add `"dev": "webpack-watch-server"` to your package.json scripts.

-Use `webpack-watch-server --config my-custom-config.js` to specify a custom Webpack config file path.
-If you need to provide a compiler for the config file, use `webpack-watch-server --config my-custom-config.babel.js --require babel-register`.
+1. Add `"dev": "webpack-watch-server"` to your `package.json` scripts.
+To specify a custom Webpack config file path use `webpack-watch-server --config path/to/custom-webpack-config.js`.
+The file will be transpiled with Babel if it’s name ends with `.config.babel.js`.

-Run `npm run dev` to start Webpack in watch mode.
+2. Run `npm run dev` to start Webpack in watch mode.
 The server automatically starts and restarts after each build.

 ## Caveats